Information for workers

 When a worker contracts COVID-19 as a direct result of their employment, they are entitled to compensation if the following conditions are met:

-- Evidence that the worker has contracted COVID-19, either:
+- There is evidence that the worker has contracted COVID-19.
+This is typically either:

-- non-medical factual evidence where other evidence establishes the existence of COVID-19.
+- non-medical factual evidence where other evidence, e.g., a symptom cluster, establishes the existence of COVID-19.

 - The nature of the worker’s employment created a risk of contracting the disease significantly greater than the ordinary exposure risk of the public at large.